shure37/MiniProgram/README.md

 Exercises and study notes when learning Java.
-In order to show some personal works.
 The classes should be able to complie and run.

 #MyCalender.java